Measurement Component

 self.plot_lines["y"].setData(self.data["y"])

-Note: You do not have to call update_display
+Note: You do not need to call update_display

 yourself.
-You can control the frequency it gets called with the self.display_update_period
+You can control how often it is called using the self.display_update_period

 attribute.